knewplay/oop-fundamentals/oop_fundamentals.md

 ## The Four Pillars of OOP: A PIE

-A PIE is an acronym to help you remember the main principles of OOP: Abstraction, Polymorphism, Inheritance, and Encapsulation.
+"A PIE" is an acronym to help you remember the main principles of OOP: Abstraction, Polymorphism, Inheritance, and Encapsulation.
 These principles are essential for creating well-structured and efficient programs.
-To ensure a smooth progression and better understanding, I will invert the P and the I and explain Inheritance before Polymorphism.
+To ensure a smooth progression and better understanding, I will invert the order of "P" and "I" and explain Inheritance before Polymorphism.

 ### Abstraction